sam22ridhi/mindmate/README.md

 For support, email [your-email@example.com].

 Thank you for using MindMate.
 We hope it brings you support and comfort on your mental health journey.

----

-You can customize this template further based on your preferences.